Offering services and support to help you manage chronic health conditions and to live a healthy, active and independent life.

 - Heart rate, blood pressure and pulse oximetry monitoring will be available.

 - Each session will begin with a 10-15 minute educational discussion led by the Registered Kinesiologist.

 - Cover a wide range of topics related to exercise, and cardiovascular disease and its management.

 - In addition to the brief education sessions that accompany exercise class, there are also a series of longer education classes covering topics such as Nutrition (Dietician) and Stress Management (Social Worker).
 Patients are welcome to bring their partner or other family members to these education sessions.

 Wasaga Beach YMCA, Thursdays

-- Participants who wish to only attend their one supervised session per week at the YMCA will pay $48 for the 24-week Program.
+- Participants who wish to only attend their weekly supervised session at the YMCA will pay $52 + taxes for the 24-week Program.